almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ### Do I need to have a certification in a cloud platform before interviewing?

-No you don't.
+No, you do not.
 Now if you have one, then it will help better qualify you to get the job.

 ### Do I need to know about incident management?